 - Drain any excess liquid if you want to use your beans right away, but if you want to store your beans for later, let them cool and then store them in a jar with the cooking liquid.

-I like to serve this salad on a bed of crunchy lettuce ~ I chose Gem lettuce and raddichio this time.
+I like to serve this black-eyed pea salad on a bed of crunchy lettuce ~ I chose Gem lettuce and raddichio this time.
 Lettuce lightens the salad and also extends it to feed 6.
 I use sturdy varieties that won’t wilt quickly so it’s a good choice for buffets.